 The delegation consisted of 11 Israeli volunteers and two staff members - Dr Boris Haimovich and Dr Ilia Lurie.
 This year as in previous years, despite the ravages of war across the border in Ukraine, our regular partners - the Ukrainian community leaders Yitzhak Perelman from, Ivano - Frankivsk and Yitzhak Karasik from Slavuta - helped us with all the logistical and organizational matters, and we thank them from the bottom of our hearts.

-New and Old Siret Jewish cemetery All the delegation's findings are accessible on our website: see Siret Jewish cemetery http://www.jgaliciabukovina.net/he/node/225358Source URL:
+All the delegation's findings are accessible on our website: see Old Siret Jewish cemetery and New Siret Jewish cemetery

-08.10.2022Written on:
+Written on: 08.10.2022